jpmalek/lake_washington_and_sammamish_temps/README.md

 ECS (Elastic Container Service) is a highly scalable, high-performance container orchestration service that supports Docker containers and allows you to easily run and scale containerized applications on AWS.
 Getting it working requires jumping through some challenging IAM hoops, but once it's working, it's a fast way to run applications and services.

 Fargate is a serverless compute engine for containers that works with both Amazon Elastic Container Service (ECS) and Amazon Elastic Kubernetes Service (EKS).
-Fargate makes it easy for you to focus on building your applications; I've done very little with it directly, in this project.
+Fargate makes it easy for you to focus on building your applications; I've done very little with it directly, in the <a href="https://github.com/jpmalek/lake_washington_and_sammamish_temps" target="_blank">lake_washington_and_sammamish_temps</a> project.

 Route 53 is a scalable and highly available Domain Name System (DNS) web service.
 It is designed to give developers and businesses an extremely reliable and cost-effective way to route end users to Internet applications.
 I've used it since 2009 for all of my DNS configuration needs.